gouravdev246/gouravdev246/README.md

 - 👋 Hi, I’m @gouravdev246
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Django
-- 💞️ I’m looking to collaborate on AI-ML
+- 💞️ I’m looking to collaborate on Vibe Coding
 - 📫 How to reach me...
 Massage Me
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Else
+- ⚡ Fun fact: If Else

 <!---
 gouravdev246/gouravdev246 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.